ipfs/specs/IPIP/0001-lightweight-rfc-process.md

 Final decision belongs to [Specs Stewards].

-## Merging
+## Merging IPIPs

-IPIP can be merged only after two [Specs Stewards] approve it.
+PR with a IPIP can be merged only after two [Specs Stewards] approve it and there are no objections from other Stewards.

-IPIP number is assigned before the merge.
+IPIP number is assigned before the PR merge.

 IPIP author and two approving [Specs Stewards] are added to `CODEOWNERS` file to be automatically asked to review any future changes to files added or